blockjarvis/ciproject3/README.md

 ### Returning Visitor Goals
 1. As a Returning Visitor, I want to check new bargains.
 2. As a Returning Visitor, I want to manage my added bargain.
-3. As a Frequent User, I want to be able to access your social media accounts.
+3. As a Returning Visitor, I want to be able to access your social media accounts.

 ### Frequent User Goals
 1. As a Frequent User, I want to check the bargains daily.